Navid200/xDrip/docs/How-to-follow.md

 ### 5. Companion
 If you use CamAPS or the official Dexcom app as the collector, you can use xDrip on the same phone with no internet access.
 This option lacks back-fill capability.

+### 6. Web Follower
+If you use Libre 3, you can use this [option](./Libre3_Follow.md) to have readings in xDrip.